Ultimate Guide to Google Shopping Sale Price Attribute for Product Feed

 Not only that, but this attribute will also allow you to display Google Shopping sale price annotation, sale badge, and strike-through price in your ads and free listings.

-These Google shopping annotations, such as sale badges, sale prices, and strike-through prices, can entice your shoppers to jump on your product pages and end up buying the products.
+These Google shopping annotations, sale badges, sale prices, and strike-through prices — entice shoppers to jump on your product pages and end up buying the products.
+This is essentially a price drop annotation that signals urgency and value.
 As a result, you can significantly increase your traffic and conversions.

 Is sale price attribute Google shopping required?

 Every channel that supports product feed marketing, such as Google Shopping, has some required attributes that you must include in your feed.
-Failing to do so will result in being rejected by the channel.
+Failing to do so will result in your feed or products being rejected by the channel.

 Not really; it’s an optional attribute.
 However, we highly recommend adding this attribute to get the optimum results with your listings.

-Here are the conditions you must meet to be able to display Google Shopping ads sale price –
+Here are the conditions you must meet to be able to display sale price annotations on your Google Shopping ads and free listings:

-• Base price: Must be consistently displayed for at least 30 days within the past 200 days.
+- Base price [price]: Must be consistently displayed for at least 30 days within the past 200 days.

-• Sale price: Cannot be displayed for more than 30 days.
+- Sale price [sale_price]: Cannot be displayed for more than 30 days at a time.

-• Base price validity: Must be a valid, non-zero value.
+- Base price validity: Must be a valid, non-zero value.
+The price attribute must contain the full, non-discounted price of the product.

-• Sale price comparison: Must be lower than the base price.
+- Sale price comparison: The sale_price must be lower than the base price.

-• Discount range: Between 5% and 90% off the base price.
+- Discount range: The discount must be between 5% and 90% off the base price.
+Discounts outside this range will not trigger sale price annotations.

 We must mention that along with the sale_price attribute, you should include the sale_price_effective_date to ensure your Google Shopping listings display sale prices accurately and end the campaign at the right time.